 Refrain from gathering in the parking lots or common spaces before or after you play.
 Users waiting to utilize a court should wait outside the court’s fences until previous users have vacated the facility to ensure proper physical distancing and prevent accidental contact of others’ equipment.

-Senior usage (ages 50+) is reserved for Tuesdays and Thursdays from 7 AM to 9 AM.
+Senior usage (ages 50+) is reserved for tennis on Tuesdays and Thursdays from 7 AM to 9 AM.